 I cringe a little at the thought of creating a public space all about me.
 I’m a historian, though, so I know how important it is that we all leave a record of our lives, of the things that matter most to us.
 This website and blog aim to capture one part of my world–the academic, professional piece.
 As a self-confessed techie, I find the thought of maintaining a website both thrilling and terrifying.
 I like a good challenge, though.

-I am an associate professor of history at Columbia College, a small, private, liberal arts college in Columbia, Missouri.
-I teach and write about American history, especially women, African Americans, and the American West.
+Prior to coming to JC, I was an associate professor of history at Columbia College, a small, private, liberal arts college in Columbia, Missouri.
+I taught about American history, especially women, African Americans, and the American West.
 I love teaching because my students are amazing.
 From them I learn new things about history, teaching, and life.

 I am passionate about higher education and the myriad ways in which it is simultaneously the best and worst place to work.
 I am determined to do my part to make it the best for students, staff, and faculty.
 I believe in higher education, warts and all, and I believe that it takes dedicated people to commit their careers to making college more accessible to our students and a great place to work for staff and faculty.